 The rules impose a top-up tax on profits arising in a jurisdiction whenever the effective tax rate is below a minimum rate (set at 15%).
 It is payable by the ultimate parent company of the subsidiary operating in the low tax jurisdiction (La Poste SA in the case of the CNP Assurances Group).

-Business review of CNP Assurances SA and its subsidiaries at 30 June 2024
+Business review of CNP Assurances Group at 30 June 2024